-Breeze Resource Partnership (indirectly wholly-owned by the Trust) is a general partnership formed on June 30, 2004 under the laws of the Province of Alberta pursuant to a partnership agreement dated June 30, 2004.
-Breeze Resource Partnership's assets consist of the tangible portion of direct ownership interest in petroleum and natural gas properties located in east central Alberta and southern Alberta purchased in September 2004.
+Breeze Resource Partnership (indirectly wholly-owned by the Trust) is a general partnership formed on June 30, 2004 under the laws of the Province of Alberta.
+Breeze Resource Partnership was acquired in September 2004.
+Its assets consist of the tangible portion of direct ownership interest in petroleum and natural gas properties located in east central Alberta and southern Alberta and a promissory note due from Harvest Breeze Trust No. 1.